jezza64/jbnotes/IT_Docker_basics.md

 encapsulated running environment. it's a running docker image.

 **Docker Daemon**
-is a persistent background process mandaing images, contaners, networks, storeage volumes.
+is a persistent background process managing images, containers, networks, storage volumes.
 Listens for API requests and processes.

 **Docker Engine Rest API**
 Http client can access this to interact with daemon